 Could you tell us about Linktree's Growth Department?

-Linktree is a global business and our growth frameworks are modeled off the US, so we are different to many Australian companies.
+Linktree is a global business, and our growth frameworks are modelled off the US, so we are different to many Australian companies.
 Most of our customers are global users, with only 1.5% based here in Australia, even though most of our team is also locally based.